mawenbao/gofeed/README.md

     -z=9: compression level when saving html cache with gzip in the cache database.
         0-9 acceptable where 0 means no compression

+*  -a: If failed to download the target url, try to use cache even it has expired.
 *  -c: Number of cpus, default value is the actual number of your machine's cpus.
 *  -v: Print more infomation.
 *  -d: Print even more information than `-v` option, should be useful when debugging your index or content patterns.